 Dr. Blanchard's work remains controversial among endocrinologists, as it is antithetical to what they were taught in medical school.
 Many dismiss it outright, despite his clinical results.

-We encourage our new patients to read his book, The Functional Approach to Hypothyroidism.
-It will make you a more informed partner in the care you receive at Newton Integrative Health Services.
-We also recommend What Your Doctor May Not Tell You About Hypothyroidism, Dr. Blanchard’s first book.
+I also encourage each of my new patients to read Dr. Blanchard's book, The Functional Approach to Hypothyroidism.
+It will make you a more informed partner in the care you receive here at Newton Integrative Health Services.
+You may also wish to read What Your Doctor May Not Tell You About Hypothyroidism, Dr. Blanchard’s first book.